The last sentence in the Significance section of this 2015 Emory/Harvard rodent study was:

 The “ameliorating negative emotional memories” part of this statement was incongruent with what the study actually found, as summarized by the Abstract’s last sentence:

 “These data suggest that learning-induced freezing behavior, structural alterations, and enhanced neural sensory representation can be reversed in adult mice following extinction training.”

 The study performed fear extinction experiments.
-The researchers and reviewer knew or should have known that studies such as Fear extinction is the learned inhibition of retrieval of previously acquired responses demonstrated that fear extinction doesn’t depend on memory retrieval.
+The researchers and reviewer knew or should have known about prior studies such as Fear extinction is the learned inhibition of retrieval of previously acquired responses whose findings demonstrated that fear extinction doesn’t depend on memory retrieval.

-Based on those studies’ findings, the subjects’ “negative emotional memories” possibly weren’t affected by the extinction experiments.
-The researchers neither provided direct evidence for “ameliorating negative emotional memories” nor studied areas of the subjects’ brains that contained or processed emotional memories, such as the hippocampus, amygdala, and prefrontal cortex.
-But, after all, Harvard.
+The researchers provided neither direct evidence for “ameliorating negative emotional memories” nor studied areas of the subjects’ brains that contained or processed emotional memories, such as the hippocampus, amygdala, and prefrontal cortex.
+But – after all – Harvard.

 What purposes did it serve for the researchers to make a Significance statement about “ameliorating negative emotional memories” when this wasn’t supported by the study’s findings?
-What part did the reviewer play with this statement?
+What part did the reviewer play in approving this statement?

 Where was the study’s evidence to support the headline and statements in the news release such as:

 “New Study Indicates That Sense of Smell Could Play Major Role in New Approaches to Treating PTSD